💡 Key Takeaways:

 How Do Barcode Scanners Work?

-Barcode scanners capture the reflected light and decode it into a numerical sequence of binary code.
-Traditionally, barcode scanners use laser or LCD light.
-By capturing the black and white pattern on a barcode, they process and relay that information back to the POS or computer connected to them.
+Barcode scanners capture reflected light and decode it into a numerical binary code sequence.
+Traditionally, they use a laser or an LCD light.
+By capturing the black-and-white pattern on a barcode, they process and relay that information back to the POS or computer connected to them.

-Sophisticated types of scanners can read a whole barcode at once while more traditional and basic models have to be dragged across in order to physically scan the code.
-Today, we are seeing an increasing use of camera technology for barcode capture.
+Sophisticated scanners can read a whole barcode at once, while more traditional and basic models have to be dragged across to physically scan the code.
+Today, we are increasingly using camera technology for barcode capture.

-These barcode scanners convert the shapes of lines, squares, and numbers into binary code which can then drop data directly into Excel, Accel, and POS software.
-Thus, they are a vital tool for both inventory management and executing sales.
+These barcode scanners convert the shapes of lines, squares, and numbers into binary code, which can then drop data directly into Excel, Accel, and POS software.
+Thus, they are a vital tool for inventory management and sales execution.

 What Are The Components of a Barcode Scanner